Real Estate

 Lead in Drinking Water

-Many people question lead in drinking water in British Columbia.
-Lead is found to occur in nature and as a result of human activities but in nature, lead is typically not found free in its pure form; it’s contained in ores with other metals — the most abundant one in the Earth’s crust being galena (PbS).
+Lead is found to occur in nature and as a result of human activities, but in nature, lead is typically not found free in its pure form; it’s contained in ores with other metals—the most abundant one in the Earth’s crust being galena (PbS).
 Natural lead formations occur by the radioactive decay of uranium and thorium through radon (222Rn).

 How Does Tap Water Become Contaminated with Lead?